 | Underlayment | Secondary water-control layer | What type is used and where? |

-| Ice-dam membrane | Critical in vulnerable areas | Where does it go and how far up? |
+| Ice-dam membrane | Critical at vulnerable areas | Where does it go and how far up? |

-| Flashing | Many leaks happen at transitions | What flashing is replaced? |
+| Flashing | Many leaks happen at transitions | What flashing is replaced, reused, or excluded? |

 | Chimneys/skylights | Common leak sources | Included, excluded, or allowance-based? |